Viviane Ndour: Albums and videos

 As of 2009, Viviane currently had two albums actively selling on the market, in grocery stores and even in the shop in Senegal's airport.
 Those two albums were Bataclan Cafe (the most recent) and Man Diarra, which arrived in 2005.

 Bataclan Cafe contains work recorded live in concert and her hit "Beggue Na Lenn" (meaning "love you all" in English) which she has a video for; receiving regular spins on Senegalese television in 2007.
 The hit single off the 2005 Man Diara album was "Kagna La Giss".
 In the song she sings vibrantly about missing her loved one, and dreaming and wishing of his return.
 Like many Wolof songs, and as tradition in music of the region, the song builds and builds to a climax and the final verse captures her giving shout-outs to various people.
 In 2010 she gained her first taste of international notoriety by doing a commercial for the Ritz cracker company where she can be heard singing her song "Ta Ta Viviane!"

 Viviane signed to Wonda Music on March 31, 2012.
 She has been working with Grammy award-winning producer Jerry Wonda at Platinum Sound Recording Studios in New York City.

 Other popular songs and videos

-Other hit videos of her are tracks such as "Welcome to Africa" with Mokobe, and possibly her greatest achievement, "Cheri Boy" in which we find Viviane effortlessly blending hip-hop, R&B, Reggae, and traditional Senegalese sound all in one track.
+Other hit videos of her are tracks such as "Welcome to Africa" with Mokobe, and "Cheri Boy" in which we find Viviane blending hip-hop, R&B, Reggae, and traditional Senegalese sound in one track.
 The beat of the song has a soft, smooth reggae feel, the chorus is sung R&B style, and the verses are 16 bar raps like American style hip-hop.

 Relationship to American music

 A story that briefly details Ndour's relationship with American music is relayed by Likembe on his blog:

-"It's said that the first time Viviane heard Aaliyah's "Are You That Somebody" she thought it was Americans copying Senegalese music.
-Her remake, "Goor Fit," featured on Entre Nous/Between Us/Ci Sunu Biir, proved to be one of her most memorable and popular songs, so naturally there had to be still another version, "Am Fit," from 2003's Fii Ak Fee (Jololi).
-I've always liked Aaliyah's original, but Viviane's versions take the song to transcendent new levels."
+"It's said that the first time Viviane heard Aaliyah's "Are You That Somebody" she thought it was Americans copying Senegalese music."